 Because it was still early in the day, and we hadn’t had lunch, we decided to see what we could find to eat.
 It was about 1:30pm, so they were serving lunch in the dining room where we had most of our meals.
 Lunch is not included in the price of the room, but breakfast and dinner are.
 That was different from the Hotel Engel Obertal.
 There, breakfast and lunch are included, but dinner isn’t.

 Bareiss has several a la carte restaurants, including the Kaminstube, which we didn’t try, the Dorfstube, and the Forellenhof, which we tried last year.
 The hotel also has a Three Star Michelin Star restaurant called Restaurant Bareiss.
 Of course, to eat in the fanciest restaurant, one must reserve well in advance.
 Maybe we’ll try Restaurant Bareiss if we manage to stay at the hotel again.
-I would love to do that, since I was impressed by our a la carte lunches.
+I would love to do that, since I really enjoyed our a la carte lunches.
 The meals we got from the board option were all excellent, but I was very impressed by the a la carte dishes that we paid for separately.
 I definitely think there’s an even higher standard with those menus.
 Below are some photos from lunch, which we purposely kept small, because I knew dinner was liable to be a big production.

 The “amuse” from the kitchen.I started with scallops and pickled radishes with peas.Bill’s pork bellies with miso “marshamallows” were so good!
 We both ordered soup, but switched because the chicken soup had morels in them.
 I ended up with Bill’s creamy concoction garnished with a quail egg.Dessert!
 Lemon vodka…And a sinful chocolate and strawberry yogurt log.
 This was so good.A view of the hotel.